ptmt/ptmt.github.com/posts/2026/state-of-development.md

 ### Indie Developer Dream: died or not?

-The dillema of the last few months: on one hand it's never be easy to have something published now, on the other hand nobody needs this.
-You can build your own instead of paying you subscription.
+The dillema of the last few months: on one hand it's never be that easy to have something published now, on the other hand nobody would need this.
+One can build a small service instead of paying you subscription.
 And this is devastation for many people, especially not builders.
 When you can only dream, previously you have an excuse: no time.
 Now you have another excuse: why bother.

 So we'll see what exactly will be differentiators.
-Maybe it's time for influencers and socially active people, all that matters.
+Maybe it's time for influencers and socially active people, if that all that matters.
+People with taste and love of craft, will they have enough users?

-### Random notes from a single working days
+### Random notes from a single random working day

 - Developing native macOS apps is incredibly frustrating.
 Can't get anything done that is _nice to use_ without very detailed spec with a lot of follow-ups.
 - Without oversight things can go in a wrong direction quite fast.
 You should either code review everything thoroughly or invent a sophisticated verification pipelines that takes as much time and constantly changing